 ‘Ah, Miss Nicholls.
 Won’t you join me in my office?’ he said, holding the door open for her.

-Chloe shuffled inside, following the patterns of yet another antique Persian rug as she went.
+Chloe shuffled inside, following the patterns of an antique Persian rug as she went.
 The office was much the same as the rest of the building: old, expensive, musty.
 A shiny red apple stood atop a bundle of documents in the middle of Hands’ desk.

 ‘The services we provide are catered to every individual’s needs, Miss Nicholls.
 We have highly-qualified, expert staff using patented algorithms to match you with a partner.’